HERA-Team/hera_node_mc/README.md

 ***You must have the Arduino IDE and avr-gcc toolchain installed on the computer you're compiling mc_arduino.ino***
 Tested with Arduino 1.6.5 and Arduino 1.8.5: https://www.arduino.cc/en/Main/Software
-Once you download the Arduino IDE, you're going to have to update its path in the Makefile inside the sketch directory you're working on. to create binary file out of c script (.ino) using arduino-mk:
+Once you download the Arduino IDE, you're going to have to update its path in the Makefile inside the sketch directory you're working on.
+Change the line with ARDUINO_DIR to point to your Arduino IDE source files.

+Once you have done that, you're ready to create a binary file out of the .ino file using arduino-mk:

 * go into mc_arduino folder
 * run make clean to get rid of old versions